Omega 7: Indictment of Eduardo Arocena

 On September 22, 1984, Eduardo Arocena was convicted on 26 charges which included murder and bombings, many of which Arocena confessed to prior to his conviction.
 Arocena was ruled to serve a mandatory life sentence.
 During Eduardo Arocena's trial, he claimed to have been taken to the FBI offices in New York City where he accused the Bureau of drugging him to the point of unconsciousness to which he found needle marks in his arms when he awoke.
 According to Arocena, the FBI had tried to coerce him into speaking about a variety of terrorist groups and operations.
 This story has never been confirmed by the F.B.I.
 When Eduardo Arocena was put on trial he initially denied being the leader of Omega 7, claiming that he was simply "obsessed with Communism" and had worked alongside the C.I.A. in Cuba in order to look into communist activities in Cuba.
 Arocena also denied ever taking part in terrorist actives in the United States, but did state that he was trained in the use of explosives by the C.I.A. in Florida.
 Arocena also stated that he once traveled Cuba, and releasing "germs" in the environment in order to start a chemical war between Cuba and the United States.
 In 2008, Arocena's wife Miriam led a campaign, which petitioned for the release of her husband.
 Miriam suggested that the life sentence her husband received was unwarranted given the nature and patriotic reasons of Eduardo Arocena's actions.
-Arocena was released on June 25, 2021.
+Arocena was released on June 25, 2021, and died in September 2025.